cockroachdb/docs/v23.1/striim.md

 - Set up your source database for continuous replication as described in the [Striim for BigQuery documentation](https://www.striim.com/docs/GCP/StriimForBigQuery/en/connect_source-select.html).

+- Repeat the guidance for creating the [initial load](#initial-load) application:

+	- When configuring CockroachDB as a target, specify the **Connection URL** in [JDBC format](connect-to-the-database.html?filters=java&#step-5-connect-to-the-cluster) while appending the `reWriteBatchedInserts=true` property, and without specifying the username.

+	- After creating the target, [export the application](https://www.striim.com/docs/platform/en/hands-on-quick-tour.html#UUID-a846e232-87e4-d88b-eb77-fa80691bbdf7) and add the field `_h_ConnectionRetryCode: '40001'` to the TQL file.
+Then [import the modified TQL file](https://www.striim.com/docs/platform/en/creating-apps-by-importing-tql.html) to create a new application.

 Deploy this application once the [initial load](#initial-load) application has finished running.

 ## Replicate data from CockroachDB to a secondary source

 You can use Striim to replicate ongoing changes from CockroachDB to a secondary source.
 This may include a [downstream sink](changefeed-sinks.html) such as Kafka or cloud storage for purposes such as reporting, caching, or full-text indexing.
+For a list of targets, see the [Striim documentation](https://www.striim.com/docs/en/targets.html).

 To perform continuous replication of ongoing changes, create a Striim application, configure CockroachDB as a **PostgreSQL CDC** source, and select an appropriate downstream target.
 For information about where to find the CockroachDB connection parameters, see [Connect to a CockroachDB Cluster](connect-to-the-database.html).

-## See Also
+## See also

 - [Migrate Your Database to CockroachDB](migration-overview.html)
 - [Schema Conversion Tool](../cockroachcloud/migrations-page.html)